ktio89/ClinicalCoT/README.md

 Paper link: [https://arxiv.org/abs/2312.07399](https://arxiv.org/abs/2312.07399)

 # This repo provides ...
-This repo contains the 2 few-shot clinical chain-of-thought exemplars created together by humans and machines (2 licensed radiologists and GPT-4).
+This repo contains the 2 few-shot clinical chain-of-thought exemplars created by humans and machines (2 licensed radiologists and GPT-4 work together).\\
-These shots are used to prompt the LLMs to *generate clinical rationales* that link the provided patient information (e.g., EHR) to the final diagnosis of Alzheimer's disease (AD, MCI, or NC).
+These shots are used to prompt the LLMs to *generate clinical rationales* that link the provided patient information (e.g., EHR) to the final diagnosis of Alzheimer's disease (AD, MCI, or NC).\
 Specifically, these are used in our *Module I: Clinical Rationalization* and *Module II-1: Few-shot CoT Reasoning*.

 # One can use these exemplars to ...
-Researchers can utilize our expert-provided exemplars to guide the CoT reasoning in AD diagnosis with LLMs.
+Researchers can utilize our expert-provided exemplars to guide the CoT reasoning in AD diagnosis with LLMs.\
-This can serve as a strong baseline for comparison.
+This can serve as a strong baseline for comparison.\
 The use of these exemplars should be *only for educational purposes*.

 # Citation
-If you applied our exemplars in your work, please use the following BibTeX to cite our paper (instead of citing the ArXiv one):
+If you applied our exemplars in your work, please use the following BibTeX to cite our paper\
+(instead of citing the ArXiv one):
 ```
 @inproceedings{kwon2024large,
   title={Large Language Models Are Clinical Reasoners: Reasoning-Aware Diagnosis Framework with Prompt-Generated Rationales},